rasviitanen/consteval/README.md

 # consteval
 macro crimes to evaluate non-const stuff at compile time

-Disclaimer: This hijacks the compilation process, so use it with caution and probably for nothing serious.
+Disclaimer: This hijacks the compilation process, so use it with caution and probably not for anything serious.

 This only works on windows for now due to a hard coded dll-path, but you should be able to switch the .dll to something else for other platforms.